anthony-firn/DREAM/README.md

 6. **Legal and Ethical Considerations**: AI usage raises potential legal and ethical considerations.
 7. **Long-Term Sustainability**: Ensuring the AI system's longevity as technology and user needs evolve.
 8. **Scalability**: Efficiently scaling the technology as the project grows.
+9. **Integration of New Models**: The integration of new models like LONGNET into DREAM's architecture could present technical challenges.
+We will need to carefully consider how these models can be integrated without disrupting the existing system.

 We recognize these risks and challenges and are committed to developing strategies to mitigate them.
 Transparency and accountability form the cornerstone of our approach, aligning with our democratic principles.